pescalette/pulse/README.md

 **Usage:**
 Start by dragging in an initialization block and create a routine by dragging in more blocks to be run on the selected arm.
 To begin using the created routine download the created python file into `pulse/webots/controllers/ARM_NAME/ARM_NAME.py`.
-Naming is important here, double check the arm selected in your init block is what you use to replace `ARM_NAME` with.
+Naming is important here, double check the arm selected in your init block is what you use to replace `ARM_NAME` with (The default arm is named `BlockArm`.
+Ensure that the name you select within the initialization block matches.).
+Open `ARM_NAME.wbt` in webots and run the controller script to run the created routine.

 ## Project Description
 Pulse is a project aimed at simplifying robot arm automation and enhancing human-machine interfaces (HMIs) through an open-source, block-based programming language.
 The mission is to make robot arm programming accessible to developers of all skill levels, enabling precise control for various industrial applications.